 I never really write about the big cities we visit.
 I feel that we never stay long enough for a blog post to be of any valuable interest and that I would just be chewing back what’s already been written too many a time anyway.
-There’s also the fact that big cities have their way with making me restless, unable to concentrate and staring at all the shiny things in amazement.
+There’s also the fact that big cities have their way of making me restless, unable to concentrate, and staring at all the shiny things in amazement.
 Richard has been calling me a magpie for years.
-I blame Sephora and H&M. However, I still felt like regurgitating a line or two about KL, if you’ll humor me one instant.
+I blame Sephora.
+However, I still felt like sharing about our Airbnb in Kuala Lumpur.

 Favorite vegan restaurant in KL

 Simple Life (in Lot 10 mall, Bukit Bintang)

 We tried several vegan restaurants in KL but Simple Life is the only one that stood out for us, and we ended up returning several times.
 We tried the whole grain yam porridge (14rm), multigrain nasi lemak (15rm), the laksa, and the Thai style organic beancurd with multigrain rice (14rm).
 Apart from that, we also tried several of their fruit and veg juices which contain no sugar or water.
 Everything was incredibly delicious, plentiful, and of top-notch quality.
 Some dishes contain eggs, but they are clearly identified on the menu.
 I’m still dreaming of the laksa, but for now, I’ll have to settle on my very own vegetarian Asam laksa recipe.